binipringle/legalresearch/_texts/0-section0.md

 - **Yellow flag:** case or administrative decision has some negative history but has not been reversed or overruled
 - **Blue-striped flag:** case has been appealed to U.S. Court of Appeals or U.S. Supreme Court
 - **Overruling risk:** warning indicating case or administrative decision may no longer be good for at least one point of law based on its reliance on an overruled or otherwise invalid prior decision

+### Asterisks

+[*358] everything after this number is on page 358 of the print reporter

+**232 two asterisks designate pages in the parallel unofficial reporter

+---

+### Citator Gap

+The status of a case as precedent can be affected not only by what later cases have said about it, but also by the current status of the earlier cases it relied on in reaching its decision.
+Citators were originally designed to track later citations to the case being updated, but they did not inform researchers about whether the earlier cases cited within the opinion were still good law.
+For example, you could have a case you are updating that has received no negative treatment by later cases, but if the earlier case precedents your case relied on were later overruled, the authority of your case might have been implicitly overruled and there would be no indication of this from the citator.
+This scenario is known as the “citator gap.”
+(Saxon, Progressive Legal Research 97)

+### Table of Authorities

+In order to alert researchers about cases that might have been weakened by the citator gap, Westlaw and Lexis both developed a tool known as the “Table of Authorities.”
+The Table of Authorities on Lexis+ can be accessed as a link on the Shepard’s result screen.
+On Westlaw Edge you can view the Table of Authorities tab while viewing a case.
+Bloomberg Law includes a Table of Authorities option on its BCite screen.
+(Saxon, Progressive Legal Research 97)

 ---